jakubandrzejewski0402/recipe-suggestion-frontend/README.md

 Welcome to the Recipe Browser project!
 This project is a fun, interactive way to find and explore various culinary recipes.
 Built with a simple, user-friendly interface, it allows users to easily navigate through a vast selection of recipes from different cuisines worldwide.

+## Demo
+You can access the deployed version of this application here &rarr; [lister.vercel.app](https://lister-frontend-voyb.vercel.app/)

 ## Features

 - Search: Quickly find recipes by name or ingredients.